codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

         final String userId = ParseUser.getCurrentUser().getObjectId();
         mAdapter = new ChatAdapter(ChatActivity.this, userId, mMessages);
         rvChat.setAdapter(mAdapter);

-        final LinearLayoutManager linearLayoutManager = new LinearLayoutManager(ChatActivity.this);
+        // associate the LayoutManager with the RecylcerView final LinearLayoutManager linearLayoutManager = new LinearLayoutManager(ChatActivity.this);
+        rvChat.setLayoutManager(linearLayoutManager);

         // When send button is clicked, create message object on Parse btSend.setOnClickListener(new View.OnClickListener() {
             @Override